 There are so many clashing nutrition philosophies in the world that it can make a person's head explode.
 I learned this firsthand when I sent my weeklong food diary to two nutritionists with opposing backgrounds and received wildly different feedback from each.
 (If you're curious, a holistic nutritionist told me my high-carb vegan diet was so protein deficient that I was close to death, while a traditional expert told me I was right on track.)

 There are shockingly few foods that all nutrition experts can agree on.
 Some think soy is perfectly healthy; others think it's poison.
-Some think fruit belongs in a healthy diet; others think it's so sugary you should never touch it.
+Some think fruit belongs in a healthy diet; others think fruit (like bananas) is so sugary you should never touch it.
 Some think dairy is the devil; others think Greek yogurt is the nectar of the gods.
 I could go on for days.

 All this conflicting information can make you, as a consumer, so frustrated that you just want to throw your hands up and say, "Is anything really healthy?"
 That's exactly the question we were inspired to answer.